-Essential Industry Skills for Student Success
+Essential Industry Skills

 The following descriptions of hard and soft skills, along with some environmental demands, are intended to help students understand the expectations of future classroom and workplace environments.
 Please note that these descriptions are NOT admission requirements for program acceptance.
 Instead, they are designed to assist students in making informed decisions about their future.